 As the ongoing history of residential schools in Canada has been framed by a political/legal struggle for public perception and symbolic gestures, residential school survivors have greeted the latest Canadian response to reconciliation with some suspicion.
-While these provisions have yet to be implemented, they have been criticized for limiting payments only to only those residential schools students who were alive as of 30 May 2005 - rather than also making payments to the families of numerous survivors who passed away prior to 30 May 2005.
+While these provisions have yet to be implemented, they have been criticized for limiting payments only to those residential schools students who were alive as of 30 May 2005-rather than also making payments to the families of numerous survivors who passed away before 30 May 2005.
 Additionally, the established monetary payouts of \$10,000 plus \$3,000 for each additional year spent in residential school were deemed 'unjust' and 'not enough to compensate for the pain' that the survivors went through.
 Finally, residential school survivors raised the issue of incomplete records of students who went missing after attending residential schools.
-In sum, Canada's efforts so far have not been extended beyond the symbolic gestures of the 1998 quasi-apology and it remains to be seen whether the latest proposals for the establishment of a truth and reconciliation commission is genuine attempt by Canada to transform inter-group What, then, can be learned from other countries in their approaches to relations. restitution and Indigenous injustices?
-Were there any notable differences that make the Australian response more authentic as an apology?
+In sum, Canada's efforts so far have not been extended beyond the symbolic gestures of the 1998 quasi-apology, and it remains to be seen whether the latest proposals for the establishment of a truth and reconciliation commission is a genuine attempt by Canada to transform inter-group relations.